ZhijianZhou01/ervdetective/README.md

 ### 1.1. pip method

-ervdetective has been distributed to the standard library of PyPI, and can be easily installed by ```pip```.
+ervdetective has been distributed to the standard library of PyPI, and can be easily installed by the tool ```pip```.

 ```
 pip install ervdetective